jdosbo/jdosbo.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my personal webpage!
+Welcome to Joe Osborn's personal webpage!

 I am currently a postdoctoral research associate at Oak Ridge National Laboratory who works in research software engineering.
-I have worked as a high-energy particle physicist as a postdoc and a graduate student, largely developing software for the experiments to do data analysis.
+I work as a software scientist mostly in high-energy particle physics, developing software for experiments to do data analysis.
 I enjoy all things combining software and science!